oktadev/okta-blog/_source/_posts/2016-03-22-use-kentor-authservices-with-okta.md

 author: raphael-londner
 by: internal-contributor
 communities: [.net, security]
+description: "Learn how to configure an ASP.NET application with KentorIT's AuthServices and Okta."
 tags: [saml, asp-dot-net]
 type: awareness
 ---

 If you're wondering how to configure an ASP.NET application with [KentorIT's AuthServices](https://github.com/KentorIT/authservices) and Okta, you've come to the right place.
-But before delving into the specifics of how to make Okta work with an SAML-enabled ASP.NET application powered by KentorIT AuthServices, is is worth spending some time going over a critical, but easily fixable issue:
+But before delving into the specifics of how to make Okta work with an SAML-enabled ASP.NET application powered by KentorIT AuthServices, it is worth spending some time going over a critical, but easily fixable issue:

 **Important note** : As of March 22nd, 2016, you have 2 choices: